Cpt-Dingus/blog-page/docs/Space weather tracking.md

 The most powerful flares, **X**, do not roll over after reaching X10 because of their rarity - they just keep going with an X number.
 Only 12 have ever been recorded, you can see them [here](https://www.spaceweatherlive.com/en/solar-activity/top-50-solar-flares.html)

 ![As described below](../assets/images/space-weather/flare-chart.jpg) <br>
-*A chart showing the strength of incoming X-ray flux from the GOES satellites on 18-01-2026.
-See how there are several peaks denoted by a vertical line - these are flares that occurred, the strongest being an eruptive X1.95 flare around 6 PM.
+*This is a chart showing the strength of incoming X-ray flux from the GOES satellites on 18-01-2026.
+See how there are several peaks denoted by a vertical line - these are flares that occurred, the strongest of which being an eruptive X1.95 flare around 6 PM.
 Notice how it gradually decreased over the period of several hours instead of quickly falling back down to background levels.
 This is a telling sign of an eruptive flare.
 Also note the scale R scale being used besides the now familiar ABCMX scale.
 [Source](https://www.spaceweatherlive.com/en/archive/2026/01/18/xray.html)*

 #### Flare types